 Standing Vacuum Breaths:

 Continuing on your back, after your heel slides, you can go right into bridges.
 Start exactly as you are doing a pelvic tilt, but as you tilt bridge your hips up into the air and hold there.
-You can inhale at the top, keeping your hips up, then exhale, pull your abs in and slowly bring your body back down, one vertebrae at a time.
+You can take deep breaths at the top, keeping your hips up, then exhale, pull your abs in and slowly bring your body back down, one vertebrae at a time.
 Moving slowly back down allows you to practice controlling the movement with your abs.
 This is reinforcing the mind-muscle connection that is essential for repair.

 Posture Work Against Wall:

 For this exercise, you want to go back to standing and use a wall to help.
-Learning proper posture again after baby arrives is really important to strengthening the abs.
+Learning proper posture and good form again after baby arrives is really important to strengthening the abs.
 When standing against the wall, slide your heels back so they are touching the wall, Roll your shoulders back to touch the wall as well.
 Pull your upper abdominal muscles in, but do not tuck your pelvis under.
 There should be a small gap between the wall and your lower back where there is a natural arch.
 Practice your vacuum breaths in this position.
 Make sure the back of your head is back touching the wall as well.
 During pregnancy and holding a new baby tends to pull our necks and shoulders forward and encourage a slouch and pooch.
 This helps correct that.

 Consistency is key with these exercises.